mix-margaret-d-jones-purple.jpg

 Jo Estill

-Jo was a successful opera singer before becoming a major figure in voice science.
+Estill was a successful opera singer before becoming a major figure in voice science.
 She then developed a very detailed approach to vocal pedagogy that identified the precise muscular requirements for each singing style and put the various manoeuvres together in different combinations as a kind of 'style recipe cookbook'.

-She calls the six basic voice qualities speech, falsetto, sob/cry, twang (two types), opera, and belting.
+She called the six basic voice qualities speech, falsetto, sob/cry, twang (two types), opera, and belting.
 Note that speech quality singing has no relation to speech level singing (it's a completely different idea, see below), and belt is also known as Broadway belt.
 Belt is used by singers in many styles other than 'Broadway' or musical theatre.

 Nasal Endoscopy